 Merrell R. Bennekin, J.D.
-CPM Executive Director Office of Community Complaints
+CPM Executive Director

-Complaint Intake 2016
+Complaint Intake 2017

 The Office of Community Complaints is the primary resource for accepting complaints filed against both sworn and non-sworn members of the Kansas City, Missouri Police Department ("KCPD").
 Established in September 1969, the Office is the oldest continually-operating oversight office in the United States.